dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_upgrade_guide.md

 E           dagster.core.errors.DagsterRuntimeCoercionError: Expected valid value for PandasDataFrame but got None
 ```

-You have encountered a type error (with a crappy error message).
+You have encountered a type error (with a crappy error message [tracking here https://github.com/dagster-io/dagster/issues/658]).
 Likely it is because in 0.2.8, types could
-accept None by default, and this is no longer.
+accept None by default, and this is no longer true in 0.3.0.
 You have to opt into accepting nulls.

 Before: